Abertay-University-SDI/ipxe-uefi/README.md

 ```

-The resulting ipxe.efi file is the bootloader defined in the DHCP config.
+The resulting ```ipxe.efi``` file is the bootloader defined in the DHCP config.
 This allows for true UEFI network boot as well as graceful hand off to local GPT partitions.
 Everything was rigorously tested on the most modern operating systems and hardware available at the time of writing.

-Within the embed.ipxe file various operating perameters are defined:
+Within the ```embed.ipxe``` file various operating parameter are defined:

 ```
 :netboot